wsperat/forest-fire/README.md

 Training always goes through a `Table`.
 That layer is responsible for validation, preprocessing, and choosing the backing memory layout.

+Inference is different: users are expected to pass raw rows, named columns, arrays, dataframes, or sparse matrices directly to `predict(...)`. `Table` is primarily the training-side abstraction.

 ### `Table`

 `Table` is the public wrapper.
 It inspects the feature matrix and chooses: